fguinez/carpooling-study/README.md

 ### Execution

-To run the API, you need to have Docker installed and position the `.env` file in the root folder.
+To run the API, you need to have Docker installed and position the `.env` file in the root folder (following the structure defined in `.env.example`).

 Then use the following command: